zerossl/cli-client/README.md

 1. Go to: https://zerossl.com/
 2. Create an free account
 3. Within your dashboard navigate to developer and get your API key
-4. Now you can create valid SSL certificates with ZeroSSL (if you exceed your free limit you need a paid account)
+4. Now you can create valid SSL certificates with ZeroSSL

 ## Requirements